Přebuz: History

 The foundation of Přebuz is connected with rich finds of tin ore.
-According to its chronicle from 1836, Přebuz was founded in 1347 by German colonizers.
+According to its chronicle from 1836, Přebuz was founded in 1347 by German colonisers.
 Although this date is unconfirmed, it is considered probable.
 The first written mention of Přebuz is from 1542.
 In 1553, Přebuz gained status and rights of a mining town.

 Before World War II, the town had about 3,000 inhabitants.
 From 1938 to 1945, Přebuz was annexed by Nazi Germany and administered as part of the Reichsgau Sudetenland.
 After the war, the population has decreased significantly because of expulsion of Germans and termination of mining.

 Demographics

 Přebuz is by far the least populous municipality with the town status in the Czech Republic.

 Transport

 There are no railways or major roads passing through the municipal territory.